trpc/trpc/www/docs/client/links/overview.md

 Obtain the current context object and modify it by accessing `op.context`.

 You can set the context object's initial value for a particular operation by providing the context parameter to the `query` or `useQuery` hook (or `mutation`, `subscription`, etc.).

+For an example use case, see [Disable batching for certain requests](/docs/client/links/splitLink#disable-batching-for-certain-requests).